duckdb/duckdb_iceberg/README.md

+> **Disclaimer:** This extension is currently in an experimental state.
+Feel free to try it out, but be aware that minimal testing and benchmarking was done.

-Warning: This extension currently builds with a feature branch of DuckDB.
+> Warning: This extension currently builds with the master branch of DuckDB.
 A PR is being worked on.
 When the PR is merged, this extension will be updated and usable from (nightly) DuckDB releases.

 # DuckDB extension for Apache Iceberg
-**Disclaimer:** This extension is currently in an experimental state.
-Feel free to try it out, but be aware that minimal testing and benchmarking was done.

 This repository contains a DuckDB extension that adds support for [Apache Iceberg](https://iceberg.apache.org/).
 In its current state, the extension offers some basics features that allow listing snapshots and reading specific snapshots of an iceberg tables.